elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/decorator-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> Decorators are a structural JS design pattern that aims to promote code reuse.
-Like Mixins, they can be considered another viable alternative to object sub-classing.
-This pattern enables behavior to be dynamically added to an individual object without affecting the behavior of other objects in the same class.
-Decorators can also be used to extend functionality in a more flexible way than subclassing.<br/>
+Like Mixins, they get considered as another viable alternative to object sub-classing.
+This pattern enables behavior that gets dynamically added to an individual object without affecting the behavior of other objects in the same class.
+Decorators can increase functionality in a more flexible way than sub-classing.<br/>
     </div>
     <div>
 </div><br />